 Transforming a harvested plant seed into a liquid cooking oil is a multi-step process that, when done the Jensen Foods way, results in a superior tasting, longer-lasting product.

 Where cooking oil comes from

 Cooking oils are derived from both plant and animal sources.
 These days, however, with the growing health concerns over animal fats, there is little call for pork lard or beef tallow.
-To meet the market requirements for pure, light, versatile cooking oils that are low in—or free of—saturated fats, cholesterol, trans fat, and other undesirable nutrients, Jensen Foods has optimized the seed-to-oil process to produce premium quality vegetable oils at an economical cost.
+Jensen Foods has optimized the seed-to-oil process to produce premium quality vegetable oils at an economical cost.
+That means, meeting market requirements for pure, light, versatile cooking oils that are low in—or free of—saturated fats, cholesterol, trans fat, and other undesirable nutrients.

 From rough start to smooth finish